ahdghasemi/Tiny-Graph-Classification-Expressiveness/README.md

 # This is the first part of my exploration to decrease GNN model size in different application.
-In this part, we apply both pruning and weight quantization to expressiveness in graphclassification..
+In this part, we apply both pruning and weight quantization to expressiveness in graph classification..
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 # Graph-Classification-Expressiveness